devlikeapro/waha-docs/content/en/docs/overview/quick-start/index.md

 ## Send your first message

-We will guide you through the necessary steps to successfully send your first text message using WhatsApp HTTP API.
+We will guide you through the necessary steps to successfully send your first text message using WhatsApp API.

 <div class='article-card'>
   <b class='h4'>Are you a visual learner?</b>